-The mercury spectrum has four well-defined lines in the visible area and two in the invisible ultra violet region.
-This u.v. radiation is used to excite fluorescence in certain phosphors, by which means some of the missing colours can be restored to the spectrum.
-The proportion of visible light to u.v. increases as the vapour pressure in the discharge tube so that colour correction is less effective in a high-pressure mercury lamp than in a low-pressure (fluorescent) tube.
+The mercury spectrum has four well-defined lines in the visible area and two in invisible ultra violet region.
+This u.v. radiation is used to excite fluorescence in phosphors, by which means some of the missing colours can be restored to the extrum.
+The proportion of visible light to u.v. increases as the vapour pressure in the excharge tube so that colour correction is less effective in a high-pressure mercury than in a low-pressure (fluorescent) tube.

-High pressure mercury lamps are designed MBF and the outer bulb is coated with a fluorescent powder.
-MBF lamps are now commonly used in offices, shops and in door situations where previously they were considered unsuitable.
-Better colour rendering lamps have recently been introduced MBF de-luxe or MBF-DL lamps and are at presents lightly more expensive than ordinary MBF lamps.
+High pressure mercury lamps are designed MBF and the outer bulb is coated a fluorescent powder.
+MBF lamps are now commonly used in offices, shops and in situations where previously they were considered unsuitable.
+Better colour dering lamps have recently been introduced MBF de-luxe or MBF-DL lamps and are presents lightly more expensive than ordinary MBF lamps.

-A more fundamental solution to the problem of colour rendering is to add the halides of various metals to mercury in the discharge tube.
-In metal halide lamps (designed MBI) the number of spectral lines is so much increased that a virtually continuous emission of light is achieved, and colour rendering is thus much improved.
+A more fundamental solution to the problem of colour rendering is to add the mides of various metals to mercury in the discharge tube.
+In metal halide lamps designed MBI) the number of spectral lines is so much increased that a virtually much improved.
 The addition of fluorescent powders to the outer jacket (MBIF) still further improves the colour rendering properties of the lamp, which is similar to that of a de luxe natural fluorescent tube.